-Distance Learning is offered for Adult Education students who qualify and have the proper computer equipment.
+Distance Learning is offered for Adult Education students who qualify and meet the minimum technology requirements.

 Each participant begins by taking a diagnostic exam to determine qualifications and his/her individual need.
 Instruction is on an individualized basis.
 Based upon the results of the diagnostic exam, the student and instructor design a program to help reach the student's goal.